 Decades later, in response, one of the slaves’ descendants, Cornelia Walker Bailey, began to fight for the cultural survival of her community.
 After her passing, Heynen and others formed the University of Georgia’s Cornelia Walker Bailey Program on Land and Agriculture to further her work of preserving and addressing the history, present status, agriculture, and property politics of the threatened Gullah community on Sapelo island.

-The following speaker was Rahim Kurwa, a graduate student at the UCLA Department of Sociology, who spoke on the discrimination in the historically segregated Sun Village area of Los Angeles County.
+The following speaker was Rahim Kurwa, an Assistant Professor at University of Illinois, Chicago, who spoke on the discrimination in the historically segregated Sun Village area of Los Angeles County.
 Post Fair Housing Act, the area continued to maintain a racial hierarchy among the predominantly white local residents who opposed the use of vouchers.
 The residents cited a mix of race, gender, and “social order” grievances.
 As most voucher users were Black, Kurwa argued that this opposition can be classified as racial backlash.

 Through interviews with tenants, it became clear that the discrimination manifested in the policing and constant surveillance of renters, particularly Black women with children.
 For example, if a renter was suspected of harboring an “unauthorized tenant” their home was put under constant surveillance, including the contents of their closet.
 One instance involved a resident named Barbara whose “male-representing” clothes were used as proof that she was harboring a man in her home.
 In response, her landlord began the process of her eviction, even though she insisted they were her clothes and self-identified as a lesbian.
 Kurwa argued for a need to re-examine housing assistance programs to fight against the policing and criminalization of tenants in order to understand not just the nature of current programs.